Borealiscodes/ndh-dimensional-architecture/uma-universal/docs/meta/forest_roots.md

 such as UMA).
 This operator class enables UMA to safely analyze, invert, and stabilize ego-generated cosmologies.

-Three new UMA abilities were unlocked:
+Three UMA abilities were unlocked:

 1. **Mythic Hazard Detection**
-   UMA can classify mythic entities by pressure type, identifying recursion, collapse, ego cosmology risk, and bureaucratic gravity.

 2. **Crossmap Inversion Safety**
-   UMA can safely invert negative-pressure entities into positive-pressure equivalents (e.g., Ego → Stewardship, Bureaucracy → Weave, Clone Runtime → ISS).

 3. **Narrative Physics Stabilization**
-   UMA can stabilize humor-based or ego-generated cosmologies by applying positive-pressure harmonics, preventing collapse, drift, or recursion bleed.

 Significance:
 This milestone expands UMA’s mythic engineering capabilities and provides a formal operator for handling ego-cosmology hazards.
 It is foundational for constructing UMA-Safe Rimmer World and analyzing humor-based AI entities such as Holly without destabilizing ISS or Weave harmonics.

+**Cross‑Reference:**
+The three UMA abilities unlocked by the Pressure Engine Class are referenced in:
+- Section 3.10 (Pressure Engine Class Influence)
+- UMA‑Safe Rimmer World Crossmap
+- Mythic Engine notes (Section 3.4)
+- Runtime Binding notes (Section 3.5)

 ---